MohitVaishnav2007/Email-Header-Analyzer/README.md

-🚨 Email Header Analyzer Tool by Mohit Vaishnav
+📧 Email Header Analyzer Tool

-This is a beginner-friendly Python project built by Mohit Vaishnav.

-This tool analyzes email headers to help detect phishing, spam, and suspicious emails.
+A simple and effective Python tool to analyze email headers and detect phishing, spam, and suspicious activities.
-It extracts important fields like From, To, Subject, finds IP addresses, and detects risky keywords.
-Ideal for Cybersecurity Learners & Ethical Hackers starting their projects.

 ---

-🔹 Key Features
+✨ Features

-Extracts From, To, Subject from header
+Extracts From, To, and Subject fields.

-Detects IP addresses in "Received" lines
+Detects IP addresses from email headers.

-Scans for suspicious words: phish, spoof, fraud, etc.
+Identifies suspicious keywords: phish, spoof, fraud, etc.

-Calculates a simple Risk Score
+Calculates a basic risk score for quick analysis.

-Lightweight & Easy to Use
+Lightweight and easy to use for beginners and cybersecurity learners.

 ---

-🔧 Technologies Used

-Python 3.x

-Built-in Libraries: re and ipaddress

----

-🔹 How to Run (Steps)
+🚀 How to Run

-1. Prepare Header
+1. Prepare Email Header

-Either paste header manually or
+Copy and paste the email header manually when prompted.

-Save header in header.txt in the same folder
+Or save the header in a file named header.txt in the project folder.

-2. Run the Tool
+2. Run the Script

 python email_header_analyzer.py

-3. Follow Prompts
+3. Follow the Prompts

-Choose option to paste header or load from file

-View the detailed analysis report (Risk Score, Keywords, IPs)
+Select your preferred input method.

+Review the generated analysis report.

 ---

-🔹 Folder Structure
+📂 Project Structure

 email-header-analyzer/
+|
-|├📄 email_header_analyzer.py
+|├📄 email_header_analyzer.py  # Main Python script
-|└📄 header.txt  # (Optional, for loading header)
+|└📄 header.txt                # (Optional) Email header file

 ---

-🌟 Author
+👨‍💻 Author

 Mohit Vaishnav
 Cybersecurity & Python Enthusiast